 That’s where illumination comes in.
 That’s where striking your match comes in.
 Come join us on March 7th for our next monthly free webinar on how to live your life with 20/20 focus.
 How to keep your lamp lit.
 How to strike your matches and use those divine gifts with purpose to not only shift and change your world, but the entire world.
 Come and renew yourself.
 Find your spark and light up those matches!

 Vision tells us our destination.
 It doesn’t tell us how to get there, it just tells us how we will know when we arrive.
 Focus is what helps up to do the work to arrive at the destination that vision has uncovered in our heart.
 Focus is the road to the destination.
 If we don’t have a vision we can’t have a destination.
 Without focus, we will find ourselves asleep wandering lost in the forest.
 We will just keep going in circles back to where we started.
 Lost, dazed and confused.

-If you look back at last year – did you follow your vision or did you go in circles?
+If you look back at the last two year’s – did you follow your vision or did you go in circles?